HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 Edema, sallow complexion, and drowsiness may also be present in chronic kidney disease.

-Hypothyroidism cannot be cured, but the condition can be controlled by taking daily synthetic thyroxine (T4) medication, usually for life.
+Hypothyroidism cannot be cured, but the condition can be controlled by taking daily synthetic thyroxine (T4) medication, most often for life.

 Treating Overt Hypothyroidism